unjs/listhen/README.md

 [![License][license-src]][license-href]
 [![JSDocs][jsdocs-src]][jsdocs-href]

 ## Features

+- Built-in CLI To run your applications with watch mode and typescript support (with [unjs/jiti](https://github.com/unjs/jiti))
 - Promisified interface for listening and closing server
 - Work with express/connect or plain http handle function
 - Support HTTP and HTTPS
-- Assign a port or fallback to human friendly alternative (with [get-port-please](https://github.com/unjs/get-port-please))
+- Assign a port or fallback to human friendly alternative (with [unjs/get-port-please](https://github.com/unjs/get-port-please))
 - Generate listening URL and show on console
 - Copy URL to clipboard (dev only by default)
 - Open URL in browser (opt-in)